Step into the world of seamless event planning and boosted sales with MICE โ the number one software in the industry.

 This is an essential part of the step-by-step plan.
 Every new event you create in MICE always asks for an event type (mandatory field).
 Your offer is also presented in the request widget based on the event type entered by the client.
 In addition, in reports you can ultimately see in detail which types of events are taken up frequently or infrequently.

-Add all locations.
+Add all spaces.
 These are rooms/spaces of your event location.
 More information about adding venues

-By adding locations, halls and/or rooms, you can allocate events to a location so that it is always clear where events are taking place.
-In the planning you have a good overview of the occupancy per location.
+By adding spaces, you can allocate events to a space so that it is always clear where events are taking place.
+In the planning you have a good overview of the occupancy per space.

 Setups

-Add all possible set-ups in your rooms.
+Add all possible set-ups for your spaces.
 Think for example of a U-shape, theatre or school setup.
 More information about adding setups

 Adding set-ups allows you to see in the script per activity which set-up is applicable so that the operational team can prepare it.
 In addition, the client can indicate a desired set-up in the request module (optional) when selecting a location.

-Tip: First add setups and locations.
-Then, from the capacity matrix in management, you can easily set the capacity per set-up for each location.
+Tip: First add setups, then spaces.
+After that, from the capacity matrix in setup, you can easily set the capacity per set-up for each space.

 4. Products & product categories